YeXingKe/YeXingKe/README.md

 <img align="right" alt="GIF" src="assets/code.gif" width="343" height="220" title="Do what you like, and do it best!"/> &nbsp;&nbsp;&nbsp;&nbsp;
 - 🔭 I’m currently working as a front-end engineer in Guangzhou, China.
 - 🌱 I’m currently learning React,qiankun.
-- 🎓 I have obtained a Bachelor's degree in Internet of Things Engineering and have graduated for two years now.
+- 🎓 I have obtained a Bachelor's degree in Internet of Things Engineering.
 - 😄 Pronouns: Don't overestimate a day's progress, don't underestimate a year's accumulation.
 - 💬 Ask me about anything, I am happy to help;
 - 📫 Please email me if you have any questions 👇.